smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/function-codes.md

-For Dynamic Variables that are marked as numeric, the LSAM module that manages the SQL queries of \*DB2 Access Definitions will always perform the numeric compression subroutine before returning a value in place of that Variable\'s token.
+For Dynamic Variables that are marked as numeric, the LSAM module that manages the SQL queries of \*DB2 Access Definitions will always perform the numeric compression subroutine before returning a value in place of that Variable's token.
 This protects the LSAM programs from failure to operate as expected when Dynamic Variables, and possibly Captured Data Response Rules are performing mathematical operations.